conwetlab/WMarket/doc/user-guide.rst

 You will also be able to become a provider in order to enable new options to create stores and publish offerings.
 To do so, just click the **I want to become a provider** button located within the green box.
-If you are already a provider and you just want to be a simple consumer, just click the **I do not want to be a provider anymore** button.
+If you are already a provider and you just want to be a simple consumer, just click the **I don't want to be a provider anymore** button.

 .. image:: /images/user-guide/become_a_consumer.png